 An ornate chapel, designed by C.R.
 Cockerell in the early 19th century for the family.

 The chamber organ was installed in 2004, to commemorate the millennium; the pipes are set into an earlier case dating from the 18th-century.
 The marble torchères came from the dining room of the Big House.
 This room was preserved when the Big House was demolished in 1955 and was recreated in the Lloyds Building in London.
-The Chapel is still used for special services and monthly recitals.
+The Chapel is still used for special services and monthly recitals during the open season.

 It was here that Dr Joseph Priestley discovered oxygen gas in 1774